-Following is a list and short description of the numerous command line options available for FlightGear.
+Following is a complete list and short description of the numerous command line options available for FlightGear.
 If you are running FlightGear under Windows you can include these into runfgfs.bat.

-However, in case of options you want to re-use continually (like joystick settings) it is recommended to include them into a file called .fgfsrc under Unix systems and system.fgfsrc, resp. under Windows.
+However, in case of options you want to re-use continually it is recommended to include them into a file called .fgfsrc under Unix systems and system.fgfsrc, resp. under Windows.
 This file has to be in the top FlightGear directory (for instance /usr/local/Flightgear).
-As it depends on your preferences, it is not delivered with FlightGear, but can be created with any text editor (notepad, emacs, vi, if you like).
-Examples for such a file (including a detailed description on the configuration of joysticks) can be found at http://rockfish.net/shell/aboutjoy.txt.
+As it depends on your preferences, it is not delivered with FlightGear; but can be created with any text editor (notepad, emacs, vi, if you like).